 [M#372] A UHR Co-BF beamformee that transmits an EHT Compressed Beamforming/CQI frame sets the Partial BW Info subfield of the EHT MIMO Control field to indicate the range of subcarriers for which compressed beamforming/CQI information is provided.
 The Partial BW Info subfield shall be set to the value of the Partial BW Info subfield of the NDP Announcement frame for the UHR Co-BF beamformee.

 [M#373] An AP that sends a BFRP Trigger frame shall allocate sufficient resources for the EHT TB PPDU response for each UHR Co-BF beamformee to include all the solicited feedback, including feedback that is segmented and including an HT Control field in each frame.

+[M#309] A UHR Co-BF beamformer that sends a BFRP Trigger frame to solicit the EHT TB PPDU from more than one UHR Co-BF beamformee in a Cross-BSS UHR Co-BF sounding sequence or a UHR Co-BF joint NDP sounding sequence shall apply non-MU-MIMO OFDMA.

 37.7.4 Rules for generating segmented feedback for Co-BF